 Carrying iPads.
 The school provides students with protective cases for the iPad.
 These cases have sufficient padding for typical use.
-Students may choose to purchase a keyboard or keyboard case on their own, but it must provide a durable cover to protect the device.
 Students must keep their iPads inside the protective cases at all times.
 Cases should not hold other objects.
 Folders, workbooks, etc., should be kept in a book bag or carried separately to avoid placing excessive pressure and weight on the iPad screen.

 Keyboard Cases.
-The school provides Creative Writing students with keyboard cases for their iPads.
-Each Creative Writing student will receive a brand new case as an incoming junior.
+The school provides all students with protective keyboard cases for their iPads.

 It is the student's responsibility to keep his/her keyboard case's battery charged for school each day.
-If for any reason the keyboard case assigned to a student is damaged beyond repair or stops working, the student will not be held responsible to reimburse the school.
-However, it will be the student's responsibility to purchase a replacement keyboard case for his/her iPad.
+If for any reason the keyboard case assigned to a student is damaged beyond repair or stops working, the student should contact the IT Department immediately.